 Assemble the French toasts: Put the French toasts on a plate and top with a scoop of ice cream or frozen yogurt.
 Serve immediately.

-What else can I serve with this French toast?
+What should I serve with this Fruity Pebbles French toast recipe?

 What if I don’t have vanilla extract?